-The rest of the city center is worth exploring as well.
-As mentioned above, Kars was controlled by Russia from 1878-1917.
-And the architecture of the city, with its black basalt Neoclassical buildings, still reflects this.
+During your visit, also be sure to explore the rest of the city center.
+As mentioned above, Kars was controlled by Russia from 1878-1917, and the architecture of the city, with its black basalt Neoclassical buildings, still reflects this.

 Kars has a look and feel quite unlike any other city in Turkey.
 Its most similar neighbor would be Gyumri, Armenia, which was controlled by the Russian Empire during the same period.

 You’re bound to come across several interesting buildings just by aimlessly wandering around.
 While some crumbling buildings seem to have been left untouched for decades, several others have clearly seen recent restorations.

 Though only visible through a fence during my visit, look out for the Old Governor’s Mansion, the building where the Treaty of Kars was signed.
 The treaty saw the Soviet Union officially cede Kars and numerous other territories in eastern Anatolia to Turkey.

 While a little out of the way, history and architecture enthusiasts should head south to see the Fethiye Mosque.
 It was originally a Russian Orthodox church and then used as an electricity distribution center.

 Now, it’s being used as a mosque, and the two towering minarets in front of the classical Russian building look strangely out of place.

 Construction was taking place outside at the time of my visit, and I couldn’t get a closer look.
 But this single building pretty much sums up the last two hundred years or so of Kars.